In order to fully appreciateand understandlife,

 the termination of psychotherapy, you might be surprised to discover that

-the critical issue, however, is not the reason for termination but
+the critical issue in most cases is not the reason for termination but

 the manner in which the termination occurs.